SiFli SDK RF Test Guide

 Same as Chapter 2 (gap_enb_dut_mode_req + uart_ipc_path_change)

-Once the firmware side has switched, SiFli_RfTool sends low-level HCI / vendor commands over serial to control each item.
-The firmware itself needs no extra logic; it only has to hand over the UART path.
+After the firmware completes the switch, SiFli_RfTool sends low-level HCI / vendor commands over the UART to control each item.
+The firmware itself needs no extra logic — it only has to release the UART path.

 5.2 Usage

-On the DUT, run bt_cm uart_dut -> open SiFli_RfTool on the PC -> select the serial port and baud rate -> send commands item by item from the tool’s UI to test.
-The serial commands can also be issued with SiFli_Trace or another general-purpose serial tool (common in signaling test mode).
+On the DUT, run bt_cm uart_dut → open SiFli_RfTool on the PC → select the serial port and baud rate → send commands item by item from the tool’s UI.
+The serial commands can also be triggered with SiFli_Trace or another general-purpose serial tool (common in signaling test mode).

 Pins